karlwehbe/Data-Science-Project/README.md

 2. **Annotation** — Human-coded category, sentiment, and source political orientation using the typology in `typology.txt`.
 3. **Analysis** — Descriptive statistics and visual exploration in Jupyter.
 4. **Summarization** — Category-level TF-IDF (global IDF, category TF) plus Gemini-generated thematic summaries from title + description samples.

-## License and attribution

-This project was produced for academic data science coursework.
-Cite or credit appropriately if you reuse the annotated data or figures.